-If you’re adding points onto your membership or you generally want to spend less for a Disney Vacation Club contract, resale is a great option.
+If you’re adding points to your membership or you generally want to spend less for a Disney Vacation Club contract, resale is a great option.
 You can browse listings by resort, points, Use Year, etc. Call us at 1-800-410-8326. or fill out a form on a listing of your choice to make an offer.

 Tips to Add Points to Your Existing Membership

 If you’re worried about how many DVC points you will need, keep in mind that you can always buy more, especially on the resale market.
 DVC resales are at a much lower cost and have some of the same benefits you will enjoy.
-Take a look at DVC Resale Vs. Direct, as well as DVC Resale Restrictions to learn more.
+Take a look at DVC Resale Vs. Direct, as well as DVC Resale Restrictions, to learn more.
 Recently, Disney announced that in order to receive your Blue Membership card (giving owners discounts on dining, access to Members Only lounges, shopping discounts, and more) you must hold 150 DVC points that are originally purchased directly from Disney.
 DVC changes its resale regulations often, so if there are benefits you don’t want to miss out on, keep this in mind.

 If you are happy with your current membership but simply want more DVC points, adding on can be pretty simple.
 The easiest way to go about it is to keep things consistent with your current membership.

 Buy the same Use Year and make sure the property is deeded to the same names as your original.
-When you add-on this way, you will have two deeds, but only one Disney Vacation Club membership number.
+When you add on this way, you will have two deeds but only one Disney Vacation Club membership number.
 You will use these DVC points as if they were all part of a single package.
 It’s completely hassle-free.

 Buying Points at a New Home Resort